redjack/rflow/README.md

 Avro serialization.

-RFlow currently runs as a single-threaded, evented system on top of [Eventmachine](http://rubyeventmachine.com/), meaning that any code should be coded in an asynchronous style so as to not block the Eventmachine reactor (and thus block all the other components).
-There is currently work being done to "shard" the workflow among multiple processes and/or threads.
+RFlow currently runs as a single-threaded, evented system on top of [EventMachine](http://rubyeventmachine.com/), meaning that any code should be coded in an asynchronous style so as to not block the EventMachine reactor (and thus block all the other components).
+Use `EM.defer` and other such patterns, along with EventMachine plugins for various servers and clients, to work in this style and defer computation to background threads.

+RFlow component workflows may be split into `shards` to improve parallelism.
+Each shard is currently represented by a separate process, though threads may be supported in the future.
+Multiple copies of a shard may be instantiated, which will cooperate to round-robin incoming messages.

 Some of the long-term goals of RFlow are to allow for components and portions of the workflow to be defined in any language that supports Avro and ZeroMQ, which are numerous.
+For this reason, the official specification of an RFlow workflow is a SQLite database containing information on its components, connections, ports, settings, etc.
+There is a Ruby DSL that aids in populating the database but the intent is that multiple processes and languages could access and manipulate the database form.

 ## Developer Notes

 You will need ZeroMQ preinstalled.
 Currently, EventMachine only supports v3.2.4, not v4.x, so install that version.
 Older versions like 2.2 will not work.
+(You will probably get errors saying arcane things like `assertion failed, mailbox.cpp(84)`).

 ## Definitions